Background image for content-landing hero

 What we’re doing

-South West Water is working with the Dartington community to reduce pollution from storm overflows and protect the River Dart and Bidwell Brook.
-This work is part of our Turning the Tide programme.
+We are working with the Dartington community to reduce pollution from storm overflows and protect the River Dart and Bidwell Brook.
+This work is part of the ambitious Turning the Tide programme which will invest £760 million throughout the region.

 Proposed works